Birdland MuralsPowered by PNC

-The Orioles and PNC Bank have partnered to bring unique murals created by local artists to Oriole Park.
-This collaboration intends to highlight Baltimore's vibrant arts community and allows Orioles fans to experience the incredible talents of several individuals.
+Since 2019, the Orioles and PNC Bank have partnered to bring unique murals created by local artists to Oriole Park.
+The Birdland Mural series currently features eight murals, seven of which can be found throughout Oriole Park, and the other in Baltimore’s Waverly community.
+This multi-year collaboration intends to highlight Baltimore's vibrant arts community and allows Orioles fans to experience the incredible talents of several individuals.

 Located in the Orioles Legends Park beyond the bullpens in center field, the mural created by artist Ernest Shaww in collaboration with Open Walls Baltimore curator Gaia, features Hall of Famers ROY CAMPANELLA, BIZ MACKEY, and JUD WILSON, along with Maryland native ERNEST BURKE.
 Campanella, regarded as one of the premier catchers in baseball history, played for the Baltimore Elite Giants from 1937-45 before signing with the Brooklyn Dodgers in 1946 after Jackie Robinson had broken the color barrier in organized baseball.
 He was elected to the Hall of Fame in 1969.
 Mackey, who was elected to the Hall of Fame in 2006, spent two years with the Baltimore Black Sox and four with the Elite Giants as a player-manager and is credited with having tutored players who went on to have tremendous success in the Major Leagues, including Campanella, Monte Irvin, and Larry Doby.
 Wilson, a hard-hitting third baseman, slugged his way to the Hall of Fame over a 21-year career, including nine seasons with the Black Sox.
 Considered one of the most feared hitters in the Negro Leagues, he was elected to the Hall of Fame in 2006.
 Burke, who was born in Havre de Grace, was a pitcher and outfielder for the Elite Giants from 1946-49.